jinsheng-ji/jinsheng-ji.github.io/_pages/about.md

 News
 ======
+* Our paper has been submitted to IEEE Transactions on Neural Networks and Learning Systems (2025)
+* Our paper has been submitted to IEEE Transactions on Instrumentation and Measurement (2025)
+* Our paper has been submitted to IEEE Transactions on Power Delivery (2025)
 * Our paper has been accepted by IEEE Transactions on Geoscience and Remote Sensing (2025.1.20) [paper:sparkles: :rocket:](https://ieeexplore.ieee.org/document/10847778)
 * Our paper has been accepted by IEEE Internet of Things Journal (2024.9.20) [paper:sparkles: :rocket:](https://ieeexplore.ieee.org/document/10684776)
 * Our paper has been accepted by IEEE Transactions on Industrial Informatics (2024.6.24) [paper:sparkles: :rocket:](https://ieeexplore.ieee.org/document/10569991)